 A complaint in the GM ensures stakeholders including project workers and community members can express dissatisfaction about the standard or quality of the Responsible Party's activities.
 Additionally, it allows identification of any negative and lack of actions taken by either of the Responsible Party or their partners that directly or indirectly cause distress to the affected beneficiary or any other party.
-The project partners have designated staff with expertise in safeguard, gender, GBV and confidentiality, in additional to the Third Monitor Party (TPM) conducts its quarterly report from the local communities and beneficiaries.
+The project partners have designated staff with expertise in safeguard, gender, GBV and confidentiality, in addition to the Third Monitoring Party (TPM) who conducts its quarterly report from the local communities and beneficiaries.

-The implementing partners (FAO, UNDP and WFP) may have a separate reporting system for GM issues, but overall capture of project grievances (as shared by other implementing partners) must be tracked by FAO, the FAO/UNDP/WFP shall be responsible for coordinate with the local partners for reporting.
+The implementing agencies (FAO, UNDP, ICRC and WFP) may have a separate reporting system for GM issues, but overall capture of project grievances (as shared by other implementing partners) must be tracked by FAO, the FAO/UNDP /WFP shall be responsible for coordinating with the local partners for reporting.

-While greivances will be received within the main GM reporting systems of the implementing agencies (FAO, WFP, UNDP), grievances specifically concerning GBV/SEA/SH will be triaged and referred to GBV/SEA/SH specialists for adequate support and redress.
+While grievances will be received within the main GM reporting systems of the implementing agencies (FAO, WFP, ICRC, UNDP), grievances specifically concerning GBV/SEA/SH will be triaged and referred to GBV/SEA/SH specialists for adequate support and redress.

-8.1 Project-Level Grievance Mechanism
+8.1 PROJECT-LEVEL GRIEVANCE MECHANISM